Alibaba's cloud division eyes state firms for up to $3 bln fundraising- Bloomberg News

-Sept 4 (Reuters) - Alibaba Group Holding Ltd's 9988.HK cloud division is weighing a private round to raise funds from Chinese state-owned enterprises ahead of the business' market debut in Hong Kong, Bloomberg News reported on Monday.
+Sept 4 (Reuters) - Alibaba Group Holding Ltd's 9988.HK cloud division is weighing raising funds via a private round from Chinese state-owned enterprises ahead of the business' market debut in Hong Kong, Bloomberg News reported on Monday.

-The tech giant is working with advisers on a potential Cloud Intelligence Unit fundraising that could mop up about 10-20 billion yuan ($1.38-$2.75 billion), the report said, citing people with knowledge of the matter.
+The tech giant is working with advisers on a potential fundraise by its Cloud Intelligence unit that could mop up about 10-20 billion yuan ($1.38-$2.75 billion), the report said, citing people with knowledge of the matter.

+Prospective investors include state-backed telecommunication companies, the report said, adding that deliberations are preliminary and details of the financing such as size and timing could change.

 ($1 = 7.2706 Chinese yuan renminbi)